 Category: Ranunculaceae

-These airy little flowers look as though they ought to make a jingling sound in a gentle breeze.
-The dangling stamens identify this as a male plant.
+Long stamens dangle and wave in the breeze, identifying this this as a male plant.
 As the species name implies, this species has dioecious flowers (from Greek meaning “two houses”): that is, it bears male and female flowers on separate plants.
 The female flowers are little upright greenish clusters, but the male flowers are more common and more charming.
-In spite of the common name, Early Meadow Rue seems to prefer woods to meadows; this one was growing on a rocky hillside in the Squaw Run valley in Fox Chapel.
+In spite of the common name, Early Meadow Rue seems to prefer woods to meadows; this one was growing on a rocky hillside in the Squaw Run valley in Fox Chapel, where it was blooming at the beginning of May.

 Gray describes the genus and the species: